GitHubActionAction/GitHubActionAction/README.md

 ### Protect the TOKEN
-We created an environment with protection rules, called ```protected_branches``` Within that environment we created a github_secret: the GITLAB_TOKEN.
+We created an environment with protection rules, called ```protected_branches``` In our case we made the rule such that only proteced branches can use this environment. (main) Within that environment we created a github_secret: the GITLAB_TOKEN.
 It is saved with the name ```ENV_TOKEN```.

-This token is only accesible form the branches on which the environment applies to.
+This token is only accesible for jobs that are deployed in the ```protected_branches``` environment.
-In our case we made the rule such that only proteced branches can use this environment. (main)

 ### Trigger Workflows
 ```trigger.yml``` is just an arbitray github action.
 The only thing to take care of is to name it the right way.
 In this case it is named ```Trigger Workflow```.